Jurors acquit ex-Tennessee football players in rape trial

 "She regrets it," Eldridge said.
 "Ladies and gentlemen, regret isn't rape."

+Defense lawyers cited a lack of a rape kit or other physical evidence, inconsistencies between what the woman said in court and what she'd told investigators earlier and discrepancies between the testimony of the woman and her friend.
+They mentioned how the woman and her friend both replaced their phones around the same time without preserving social-media communications, preventing the defense from obtaining that information.

+And they noted how the woman initially told police she didn't want the defendants arrested.
+The woman testified she was initially reluctant to press charges because she feared she wouldn't be believed.

-Nassios questioned why the woman would lie about something like this.
-Nassios noted the woman had "lost everything that mattered to her" through this situation.
+Nassios questioned why anyone would think the woman would lie about something like this.
+She noted the woman had "lost everything that mattered to her" through this situation.

 "How would you think (she) was ever locked in a lie?"
 Nassios said.
 "How many steps has she had in her life since this has happened — 3 ½ years — to stop if she wanted to?
-Where is the motivation to perpetuate a lie?
-Who has ever said that anybody has ever forced her into lying, forced her to come here, forced her to go through all this?
-It's not there.
-That's not a reasonable defense.
-It's irrational, in fact."
+Where is the motivation to perpetuate a lie?"

+Johnson's star power around Knoxville resulted from his status as a four-year starter at Tennessee whose 425 career tackles rank second among any Volunteer since the school started keeping track of the statistic in 1970.
+Johnson was considered a pro prospect, but his invitation to the 2015 NFL scouting combine was rescinded after his indictment.

+Now he appears interested in reviving his football career.
+Johnson referred to comments from prosecutors and witnesses this week that he'd lost weight since the night of the party.

 More AP college football: www.collegefootball.ap.org and https://twitter.com/AP_Top25

-Note: This story has been corrected to show that the woman acknowledged having consensual sex with Johnson, not Williams, on two occasions prior to the night of Johnson's party.